fouquet/RFAboutView/README.md

 **RFAboutView** is an easy, drop-in solution to display copyright, support, privacy and other information while also automatically crediting the developers of third-party Cocoapods.
 RFAboutView uses AutoLayout and can be used both for iPhone and iPad apps.

+**Note**: This is the Objective-C version of RFAboutView.
+There is also a version [written in Swift available](https://github.com/fouquet/RFAboutView-Swift).
+Apart from minor implementation differences, both versions have identical feature sets and behave the same way.

-It's main features are:
+Its main features are:

 * Displays app name and copyright information.
 * Displays an optional link to a website, opening in Safari.
 * Displays an optional link to an Email address.
 * If the user clicks on the Email link, a `MFMailComposeViewController` opens, (optionally) prefilled with diagnostic information useful for support: App name and version, current device, current iOS version, preferred device language.
 * Displays additional buttons with further information (for example your TOS or Privacy Policy) that you can specify.
 * Displays acknowledgements for all Cocoapods used in the project.
 The acknowledgements file automatically created by Cocoapods is used for this, requiring almost no work on your part.
-See the "Automatic acknowledgements" below for more information.
+See "Automatic acknowledgements" below for more information.
 * Clean and modern design with lots of customization options.

 ## Screenshots